1906 Swansea earthquake

 The 1906 Swansea earthquake hit near the town of Swansea, Glamorgan, Wales on 27 June.
 It was one of the most damaging to hit Britain during the twentieth century, with a small area reaching an intensity of VII on the Medvedev–Sponheuer–Karnik scale.

 Location, date and time

 At 9.45am on 27 June 1906, a powerful earth tremor was felt across much of South Wales, its epicentre being placed just offshore of Port Talbot.
 The quake, which struck just a few weeks after the devastating 1906 San Francisco earthquake, was felt as far afield as Ilfracombe, Birmingham and southwest Ireland.

 Cause

 Swansea is located near the southwestern ends of two major fault structures; the Neath Disturbance and the Swansea Valley Disturbance, movement on either of which or on any of several adjoining faults may have caused the quake.

 Magnitude

-The magnitude of the earthquake was measured at 5.2 on the Richter magnitude scale.
+The magnitude of the earthquake was measured at 5.2 on the Richter scale.